casbin/caswaf/README.md

 #### OSS, Mail, and SMS services

-CasWAF uses Casdoor to upload files to cloud storage, send Emails and send SMSs.
+CasWAF uses Casdoor to upload files to cloud storage, send Emails, and send SMSs.
 See Casdoor for more details.

 ## Contribute